 The World Ends With You

 If New Super Mario Bros. and Tetris DS are examples of Nintendo playing it safe, The World Ends With You falls on the opposite end of the spectrum.
 A stylish JRPG with a unique battle system, this fan-favorite title from Square Enix made excellent use of the DS’ two screens while telling an engaging mystery based around Shibuya’s youth culture.
-The game received a Switch sequel last year, but Square Enix reported that it didn’t perform very well, putting the series’ future in jeopardy.
+The game received a 2018 Nintendo Switch re-release (eleven years after it first launched) and then a sequel in 2021, but Square Enix reported that it didn’t perform very well, putting the series’ future in jeopardy.

 Pokémon HeartGold and SoulSilver

 The tier lists stop here, Pokémon fans.
 Pokémon HeartGold and SoulSilver might be the very best main-series Pokémon games ever made.
 Part of the reason for this is their source material is incredibly strong: Pokémon Gold and Silver still hold up today, and their extensive adventure and double set of regions means there’s always something new to explore and new foes to battle.
 The other reasons are purely modern—seeing your Pokémon walk behind you has always been a popular activity, and the remastered graphics are some of the DS’ most detailed.
-Even 12 years after their release, there really aren’t any Pokémon games out there quite like HeartGold and SoulSilver.
+Even after all these years, there really aren’t any Pokémon games out there quite like HeartGold and SoulSilver.

 Chrono Trigger

 If you wanted remakes and remasters, the DS was the place to be back in the day.
 It’s why so many old titles are making our best of the DS list.
-Chrono Trigger, which was originally released for the SNES, is widely considered to be the best RPGs of all time, and certainly one of top five JRPGs.
+Chrono Trigger, which was originally released for the SNES, is widely considered to be the best RPG of all time, and certainly one of the top five JRPGs.
 The game’s time-hopping story follows Crono, a youth who gathers a group of friends and teammates to take on the world-destroying creature known as Lavos.
-Filled with multiple endings, polished dialogue, and fresh graphics, the DS version of of Chrono Trigger is the definitive way to experience this gem.
+Filled with multiple endings, polished dialogue, and fantastic artwork by the late, great Akira Toriyama, the DS version of Chrono Trigger is the definitive way to experience this gem.

 Animal Crossing: Wild World